 Id.
 And on the fourth factor, the opinion notes that attention should be paid to "any special circumstances that might either enhance or limit (1) the importance of the attorney or firm to the judge and/or (2) the appearance of impropriety to the public."
 Id.

 See also Annotated Model Code at 261-67 (identifying and discussing four similar, but not quite identical, factors); Richard E. Flamm, Recusal and Disqualification of Judges, 455-59 (3d ed.
 2017); ABA Comm. on Ethics & Prof'l Responsibility, Formal Op.
 07-449, Lawyer Concurrently Representing Judge and Litigant Before the Judge in Unrelated Matters (2007).
+Charles G. Geyh, Judicial Conduct and Ethics § 4.14[4]; Leslie W. Abramson, Appearance of Impropriety: Deciding When a Judge's Impartiality "Might Reasonably Be Questioned," 14 Geo.
+J. Legal Ethics 55, 87-90 (2000).

-While the Supreme Court's opinion in Powell involves an appellate court judge, the Powell factors may also apply to disqualification issues confronted by trial court judges.
+While the Supreme Court's opinion in Powell involves an appellate court judge, the four factors discussed in Powell directly bear on the proper analysis of disqualification issues confronted by trial court judges whenever disqualification issues under Rule 2.11(A) arise in relation to a lawyer appearing before the judge when the lawyer's firm represents the judge on other matters.

-6. Lawyer represents judge in unrelated matter as a technical party.
+6. Lawyer represents judge as a technical party.

-The second Powell factor is "the nature of the representation."
-One Minnesota case held that a judge was not required to recuse where the attorney appearing before the judge also represented the judge in only a limited capacity.
+As the second Powell factor indicates, a judge is not necessarily required to recuse if an attorney appearing before the judge also represents the judge in only a limited capacity.
 In Desnick v.
 Mast, 249 N.W.2d 878 (Minn.
 1976), an attorney who appeared before the judge also represented the judge in a malpractice action.
 This action was brought against one of the judge's former law partners, and the judge and the other members of the firm were joined as nominal parties, all of whom were represented by the lawyer who was appearing before the judge.
 The Court rejected a claim that a new trial should be granted.
-The Court emphasized the judge's nominal status as a party in the malpractice case, the technical, non-personal nature of the contact they had had on the case, and the limited nature of the relationship between them on the other matter.
+The Court emphasized the judge's nominal status as a party in the malpractice case, the technical, non-personal nature of the other matter.
 Id. at 882-83.
 However, it is important to note that in Powell, the Court stated: "We do not consider Desnick to be controlling precedent on the issue of disqualification.
 First, Desnick did not address the question of disqualification under the Code of Judicial Conduct but rather went directly to the question of whether the plaintiff was denied a fair trial, which is relevant to the issue of vacatur.
-Second, . . the issue of disqualification is fact-dependent, and Desnick is factually distinguishable from the present case."
+Second, . . .the issue of disqualification is fact-dependent, and Desnick is factually distinguishable from the present case."
 660 N.W.2d at 118.

 One problem in the Desnick case was that the judge never informed the other lawyers in the pending matter about the lawyer's representation of the judge in the malpractice lawsuit.
 249 N.W.2d at 882-83.
 Under the current Code, disclosure should be made.
 Rule 2.11 cmt.
-5. The Desnick court ordered that further proceedings in the case be assigned to a different judge.
+5. The Desnick Court ordered that further proceedings in the case be assigned to a different judge.
 249 N.W.2d at 883 n.2.